OICR/PGMLab/README.md

    - Adam Wright

 #Detailed Tutorials
-   - Feel free to go through our wiki [here](https://github.com/OICR/LibNet/wiki) for further details
+   - Feel free to go through our wiki [here](https://github.com/OICR/LibNet/wiki) for further details.
+   - Make sure to follow the file formats specified [here](https://github.com/OICR/LibNet/wiki/File-Formats).
+It is important to make sure that input files follow the exact format specified in the wiki.

 #Software dependencies
 | Name                      |  Description | Link |